GuiMarion/MultimodelEmbedding/README.md

   - constructDataBase() -> 10-15min
   - sortImages() -> 10min

   As a lot of helper functions are already coded, this functions should be very easy to implement, don't forget to use the existing functions!
+Don't hesitate to take a look at google (stackoverflow if a very good website!) if there somethin you don't know how to do, listing files in a directory for exemple.

+  All the functions you need to code are pre-declared and there a #### TODO #### where you shold put the code.

 ## Exemples

 Here are same example on how to use the existing functions :

-  i = img("Data/2005.Reykjavik.jpg") # open a file and construct an img object i.save("prout") # save an img object as a file named prout.jpg m = i.mean() # return the pixel mean of all the pixels : (rMean, vMean, bMean)
+  i = img("Data/2005.Reykjavik.jpg") # open a file and construct an img object

+  i.save("prout") # save an img object as a file named prout.jpg

+  m = i.mean() # return the pixel mean of all the pixels : (rMean, vMean, bMean)

   S = discretizeSpace(3) # construct the discretized space with 3^3 points

   print(findClosestPoint(S, (100, 100, 10))) # return the closest point in S

 ## Dataset